GeotrekCE/Geotrek-rando-v3/docs/installation.md

 - Create a folder to install your Geotrek-rando (`/home/myuser/geotrekrando` for instance) and go in this folder
 - On your server, download the [Geotrek-rando-installer repository](https://github.com/GeotrekCE/Geotrek-rando-v3-installer) version you want: `wget https://github.com/GeotrekCE/Geotrek-rando-v3-installer/archive/vX.Y.Z.zip` (replace `X.Y.Z` with the version of Geotrek-rando-v3-installer that is compatible with the Geotrek-rando-v3 version you want to use) and unzip it.
 You can also git clone it (`git pull https://github.com/GeotrekCE/Geotrek-rando-v3-installer.git`)
 - Update the files in the `/customization` folder according to your structure (See [customization documentation](./customization/customization-settings.md))
-- Go in the root folder of your Geotrek-rando-v3-installer and run the Docker container with launching `docker-compose up -d`
+- Go in the root folder of your Geotrek-rando-v3-installer and run the Docker container with launching `docker compose up -d`
 - Your Geotrek-rando is now available at the address of your server on 8080 port (e.g. http://myserver:8080)

 You can now serve what comes out of the default 8080 port.
 To configure NGINX, see below.

-If you want to have logs directly in terminal you can just run `docker-compose up`. `ctrl`+`c` will exit the command and stop the container.
-That's why `docker-compose up -d` is used in production to run the service in the background.
+If you want to have logs directly in terminal you can just run `docker compose up`. `ctrl`+`c` will exit the command and stop the container.
+That's why `docker compose up -d` is used in production to run the service in the background.

-You can also access Node.js server logs with `docker-compose logs -t`.
+You can also access Node.js server logs with `docker compose logs -t`.

-After updating customization, you just have to run `docker-compose restart` to apply changes.
+After updating customization, you just have to run `docker compose restart` to apply changes.

 You can also create the optional `.env` file based on the example (`cp .env.example .env`), if you want to change the Docker image URL (or run a specific version different from the latest one), the running port, or the `customization` and `medias` folders path.
-Run `docker-compose down && docker-compose up -d` to apply changes to `.env` file.
+Run `docker compose down && docker compose up -d` to apply changes to `.env` file.

 If you want to run several Geotrek-rando on the same server, just download one Geotrek-rando-v3-installer for each portal with their own customization and set a different port for each.
 You should name each Geotrek-rando project with a different container name with adding `COMPOSE_PROJECT_NAME=name_of_geotrek_rando_project` variable in `.env` file.
-Otherwise the command `docker-compose down && docker-compose up -d` will overwrite the previous container.
+Otherwise the command `docker compose down && docker compose up -d` will overwrite the previous container.

 ### An example with NGINX